 An Application Fee of R600.00 is required and should be paid into the following account:

 Clifton School | Nedbank | Branch: 164826 | Acc: 1648137946

 Ref: (Surname, Grade of Entry, Year of Entry)

-Please upload a Proof of payment of application fee.
+Please upload a proof of payment of the application fee.

 Once your application is submitted and approved, the Admissions Secretary will acknowledge receipt of your completed application.

-A number of scholarships are available exclusively for Grade 7 pupils entering Grade 8.
-Should you wish to apply for a scholarship for your son/s, please upload the following documents in support of your scholarship application under Upload Pupil Documents:
+We have limited scholarship opportunities available for boys entering Clifton in Grade 8.
+Should you wish to apply for a scholarship for your son, please follow the above instructions for a general application and in addition, upload the following documents in support of your scholarship application under Upload Pupil Documents: